 • Top with vegan whipped cream.
 I love this pie with a dollop of my homemade coconut whipped cream, which is totally vegan and is super easy to make!

-vegan pecan pie with a slice on a plate with cream on top and the rest of the pie in pie dish
+Overhead view of a slice of vegan pecan pie topped with whipped cream on a plate with a fork, next to a small bowl of whipped cream and the rest of the pie in a pie plate.

-slice of vegan pecan pie on a plate with a dollop of whipped cream on top
+Close up of a slice of vegan pecan pie on a plate with a dollop of whipped cream on top, next to a fork.

-This Vegan Pecan Pie Recipe takes only 20 minutes of prep and is incredibly easy to make!
-It's perfect for holiday tables and special occasions and tastes phenomenal!
-It’s made without corn syrup and still tastes like the pecan pie you know and love!
+This easy vegan pecan pie recipe is perfect for holiday tables and special occasions!
+I make this recipe without corn syrup and it still tastes like the homemade pecan pie we know and love.

 5 (from 14 ratings)